Street Fighter (video game): Legacy

-Street Fighter's niche evolved, partly because many arcade game developers in the 1980s focused more on producing beat-em-up and shoot 'em up games.
+Street Fighter's niche evolved, partly because many arcade game developers in the 1980s focused more on producing beat 'em up and shoot 'em up games.
 Part of the appeal was the use of special moves that can only be discovered by experimenting with controls, which created a sense of mystique and invited players to practice the game.
 Following Street Fighter's lead, the use of command-based hidden moves began to pervade other games in the rising fighting game genre.
 Street Fighter introduced other staples of the genre, including the blocking technique and the ability for a challenger to spontaneously initiate a match against a player.
 The game introduced pressure-sensitive controls that determine the strength of an attack.
 However, due to this encouraging damage, Capcom soon replaced it with a six-button control scheme offering light, medium, and hard punches and kicks, which became another staple of the genre.
-Yoshinori Ono considers Street Fighter to be "the first modern day fighting game".
+Yoshinori Ono considers Street Fighter to be "the first modern-day fighting game".

-Capcom's beat 'em up Final Fight (1989) began development as a sequel called Street Fighter '89.
+Capcom's brawler Final Fight (1989) began development as a sequel called Street Fighter '89.
 According to the developers, they were originally planning to have Ryu and Ken as the main protagonists, but changed to a new plot and setting.
 SNK's fighting game Fatal Fury: King of Fighters (1991) was designed by Takashi Nishiyama, the director of Street Fighter.
 Nishiyama envisioned Fatal Fury as a spiritual successor to Street Fighter, developed around the same time as Street Fighter II (1991).
-Street Fighter II focuses on combos, and Fatal Fury focuses on special move timing and on storytelling.
-Street Fighter also influenced Makoto Uchida as lead designer of Sega's hack and slash beat 'em up Golden Axe (1989), particularly with combo moves.
+Street Fighter II focuses on combos, and Fatal Fury focuses on special move timing and storytelling.
+Street Fighter also influenced Sega AM1's Makoto Uchida as lead designer of hack and slash beat 'em up Golden Axe (1989), particularly with combo moves.